I’m even more in love with my slow cooker(s) than I was before beginning this project.

 At the halfway point of this project, after 183 Weight Watchers crock pot recipes, I’ve decided it’s time to adjust my plan for the next six months.

-I could continue to honor my original commitment by filling in the other days with Weight Watchers crock pot recipes for appetizers and snacks.
+I could continue to honor my original commitment by filling in the other days with easy, healthy Weight Watchers crock pot recipes for appetizers and snacks.
 But it doesn’t reflect how we really eat.

 Appetizers and snacks are my trigger foods: the foods I need to limit having around the house to prevent myself from mindlessly munching and overindulging.
 So, I make them only occasionally, usually when there are friends and family around with whom to share.